aerogear/aerogear.org/docs/specs/aerogear-security-offline/index.md

 ##### Creating

 Developers can implement their own *caching configuration* strategy if they want to.
-Into this way we give freedom to use whatever library is available outside.
+This way users are free to choose whatever library best fits their needs.

 ```
 public class MyCacheConfig extends CacheConfig<MyCacheConfig> {